Skip to content

 Rooftop at 550 Madison Avenue.
 The building was designed by architect Philip Johnson and partner John Burgee and was completed in 1984.

 Decay set in on Golden Boy over the decades.
-So when he was being moved from lower Manhattan, here he is shown “losing his head”, literally and brought in for a bath and makeover before going indoors at the new headquarters in midtown NYC.
+So when he was being moved from lower Manhattan, here he is shown “losing his head”, literally, and brought in for a bath and makeover before going indoors at the new headquarters in midtown NYC.

 Pulling down the lower Manhattan landmark, he was removed in 1980, restored and installed in 1983 in the lobby of AT&T’s new headquarters.
 The new headquarters, sometimes called the Chippendale Building was located at 550 Madison Avenue and 55th Street. ”He goes where we go,” said AT&T chairman, Charles L. Brown.

-In the 2-year, $500,000 refurbishing, the surface of Golden Boy’s bronze surface was smoothed by glass peening, a process similar to sandblasting.
+In the 2-year, $500,000 refurbishing, the surface of Golden Boy’s bronze was smoothed by glass peening, a process similar to sandblasting.
 A fine glass bead is used instead of sand.
 It took five men four days to peen the sculpture.
 More than 12,500 pieces of 23-carat gold leaf were applied to protect the bronze.

-Anatomy Lore
+Anatomy Lore – Ouch!

-AT&T feared offending mid-town shoppers and due to the company’s new building, whose postmodern-notched roof, it was nicknamed the Chippendale Building, meant Golden Boy had to be moved to the lobby.
+AT&T feared offending mid-town shoppers, and due to the company’s new building, whose postmodern-notched roof, it was nicknamed the Chippendale Building, meant Golden Boy had to be moved to the lobby.
 A persistent Internet rumor says that officials, concerned that the male nude could now be viewed up close and eye level, ordered Golden Boy un-gendered.

-Before Golden Boy was moved to a new indoor lobby, a persistent rumor stated that officials, concerned that the male nude could now be viewed up close and eye level, and ordered Golden Boy neutered.
-It was noted that Chairman and Chief Executive Officer of AT&T from 1972 to 1979,
+Before Golden Boy was moved to a new indoor lobby, a persistent rumor stated that officials, concerned that the male nude could now be viewed up close and eye level, ordered Golden Boy neutered.
+It was noted that the Chairman and Chief Executive Officer of AT&T from 1972 to 1979, John de Butts made the executive decision.

 Rumors exist that Golden Boy’s anatomy was compromised after coming down from the rooftops.